meteatamel/genai-beyond-basics/samples/multimodal/retrievers/firestore/README.md

 # Multimodal image storage and retrieval with Firestore and Cloud Storage

-In this sample, you'll learn how to store images to Cloud Storage and image embeddings to Firestore and later retrieve images based on similarity search on a keyword.
+In this sample, you'll learn how to store image embeddings to Firestore and later retrieve images based on similarity search on a keyword.

 You can see the full sample in [main.py](main.py).